 We strongly recommend that you see a doctor for the latest health advice at least six weeks before your holiday to allow time for any necessary vaccinations etc. Remember to take your itinerary with you to the appointment.
-For the very latest travel advice, please check www.fco.gov.uk before you depart the UK.

 Recommended

 China Hepatitis A, Poliomyelitis.
 Malaria tablets in some regions

 Hong Kong Hepatitis A

 Vietnam Hepatitis A, Typhoid & Tetanus.
 Malaria tablets in some regions

 Nepal Hepatitis A, Typhoid, Tetanus, Diphtheria, Poliomyelitis.
 Malaria tablets in some regions

 Mongolia Hepatitis A & Typhoid

 Kyrgyzstan Hepatitis A & Typhoid

 Uzbekistan Hepatitis A, Poliomyelitis

-Taiwan Hepatitis A

 Qatar Hepatitis A & Typhoid

 United Arab Emirates Hepatitis A & Typhoid

-South Korea Hepatitis A & Typhoid

 Japan No recommended vaccinations